nnnoel/graphql-apollo-resource-manager/README.md

 - An admin dashboard with accessibility to live programs
 - Admins can perform authenticated CRUD operations in dashboard as well as approve and disapprove submitted/pending programs
 - Public list directory for guest to search for a filter current programs
-- Guests can submit their programs to be listed and disapprove of submitted/pending programs [WIP]
+- Guests can submit their programs to be listed [WIP]

 This is purely for demonstration purposes